 Returning home to Ottawa, Norm was hired as a staff animator-writer by Artech Studios to work on a variety of multimedia titles for children and adults alike including My Little Pony, Jeopardy, Trivial Pursuit, and Guess Who?
 Here he wrote text and comedy for such notables as John Cleese, Whoopi Goldberg, Bill Nye, Brooke Burke, Terry Bradshaw, Alex Trebek, and others.
 In 2006 he saw two of his short stories published in the literary magazine Blank Page.

-Norm is a professional actor and member of the Alliance of Canadian Cinema, Television, and Radio Artists.
-In 2004 SWAT Films of Montreal and Atari starred him in Act of War.
-In 2005 he provided cartoon voices for the Kevin Spencer series on CTV, and by 2006 joined Colin Mochrie’s comedy series Getting Along Famously on CBC Television.
-2007 saw him cast on YTV’s Prank Patrol.
-From 2010-2014 he starred in the award-winning children’s edutainment series Prime Radicals produced by TV Ontario.
+Norm’s a professional actor and member of the Alliance of Canadian Cinema, Television, and Radio Artists.
+In 2004 SWAT Films and Atari featured him in Act of War.
+In 2005 he provided cartoon voices for the Kevin Spencer series on CTV, and by 2006 joined Colin Mochrie’s comedy series Getting Along Famously on CBC.
+From 2010-2014 he starred in the award-winning children’s edutainment series Prime Radicals from TV Ontario.
 In 2019 Norm was cast in a national TV ad campaign for the Egg Producers of Canada.
-2021 saw him cast by in the Lifetime Network TV movie An Unperfect Christmas Wish and in 2022 he narrated the documentary film Open Doors for the Presbyterian Church of Canada.
-In 2023 he joined the cast of the comedy series They Came At Night from Mexico’s 3PAS Studios and the Vix+ Network; written and directed by Eugenio Derbez.
+2021 saw him cast in the Lifetime movie An Unperfect Christmas Wish.
+In 2022 he narrated the documentary film Open Doors for the Presbyterian Church of Canada.
+In 2023 he joined the cast of the comedy series They Came At Night from Mexico’s 3PAS Studios, written and directed by Eugenio Derbez.
+In 2025 he starred in the US feature comedy Love & Chaos from Triad Filmworks and Drew Derry.

 In 2008 Norm added education to his repertoire.
 He is a qualified, certified, experienced secondary school English and Visual Arts teacher.
 He holds a B.A. in Film Studies from Carleton University and a Diploma in Classical Animation from Sheridan College.
 He graduated magna cum laude with a B.Ed. from the University of Ottawa in 2008.
 In 2010 he earned an M.Ed. from the University of Ottawa with a specialization in Cultural Literacies.
 In 2018 he was awarded a scholarship by the CSYV to study at the Yad Vashem Holocaust/Genocide Educators' Centre in Jerusalem, Israel.

-Norm is currently a high school English teacher on full contract with the Ottawa-Carleton District School Board - currently assigned to Ottawa's Adult High School.
-In years past he taught at a number of adolescent high schools in the Nation's Capital including Glebe Collegiate, John McCrae, Hillcrest, Brookfield, Merivale, South Carleton, and Colonel By.
+Norm is currently a high school English teacher on full contract with the Ottawa-Carleton District School Board (OCDSB) - currently assigned to Ottawa's prestigious Canterbury High School of the Arts.
+In years past he taught at a number of adolescent high schools in Canada's Capital including Glebe Collegiate, John McCrae, Adult High School, Hillcrest, Brookfield, Merivale, South Carleton, and Colonel By.
 He also taught ESL for Toronto's Red Leaf Private School.

 Norm's professional/educational associations include membership in good standing in the Ontario College of Teachers, the Ontario Secondary School Teachers' Federation and the US Council of English Teachers.